Karina Da Paixao Teixeira Karina Da Paixao Teixeira

 It arrives without warning.

 Not as a thought, exactly.
-More like a shift in the room.
 A smell that doesn’t belong to the present moment.
 A tightening in the chest before the mind has caught up with what caused it.
 A flash of image, not quite a picture, not quite a feeling, that seems to come from nowhere and land everywhere at once.

 If you have experienced this, you already know what I am describing.
 And you may also know the particular confusion that follows: the sense that something is happening that the rational mind cannot fully account for.
 You were fine a moment ago.
 And now you are not.
 And there is no clean explanation for the distance between those two states.

 This is what an intrusive memory feels like from the inside.
-Not a recollection.
-An arrival.
+It is not a recollection, but an arrival.

 I want to try to put both of those things together here.